kaaass/Kero-Blaster-vita/README.md

 **Note** Don't install fd_fix.skprx if you're using repatch plugin

-- Obtain your copy of *Kera-Blaster v1.6.0* legally for Android in form of an `.apk` file.
+- Obtain your copy of *Kero-Blaster v1.6.0* legally for Android in form of an `.apk` file.
   [You can get all the required files directly from your phone](https://stackoverflow.com/questions/11012976/how-do-i-get-the-apk-of-an-installed-app-without-root-access) or by using an apk extractor you can find in the play store.
 The apk can be extracted with whatever Zip extractor you prefer (eg: WinZip, WinRar, etc...) since apk is basically a zip